-Since we are concerned with improving the quality of life of our cats, issues such as: stress, fear and anxiety are some of the behavioural problems that can affect us and our feline friends.
+Since we are concerned with improving the quality of life of our cats, issues such as stress, fear and anxiety can cause some behavioural problems that can affect us and our feline friends.

 Here are some ways to recognize the signals your feline friend is sending you.
 This list is not exhaustive, since each cat will develop different mechanisms when facing unpleasant situations.
-Moreover, he will not necessarily show all the signs at the same time, or sometimes successively.
-Some cats are more fearful than other and will respond differently before having an unexpected reaction.
+Moreover, it will not necessarily show all the signs at the same time, or sometimes successively.
+Some cats are more fearful than others and will respond differently before having an unexpected reaction.

-For cats, the most common signals of fear can be demonstrated by a piloerection, ears flattened back, a low tail tucked under the body, a hunched position, dilated pupils, vocalizations, growls, spitting, wheezing, tremors, releasing urine and/or stools, emptying the anal glands.
+For cats, the most common signals of fear can be demonstrated by piloerection, ears flattened back, a low tail tucked under the body, a hunched position, dilated pupils, vocalizations, growls, spitting, wheezing, tremors, releasing urine and/or stools and emptying the anal glands.
 If the cat feels cornered it might probably result in flight behaviour, which could lead to an attack.

-To help your cat return to calmness, arrange several places for him to hide.
-Another way of managing his environment is to minimize exposure to the trigger, you can also use synthetic hormones in a spray or diffuser, provide him with water as well as a good treat that he adores, such as our Oven-Baked Tradition fish fillets or our canned pâté.
-The worst you can do is to punish him, force him or put him in the stressful situation.
-Arm yourself with patience; he will be grateful and will return is affection a hundredfold.
+To help your cat return to calmness, arrange several places for it to hide.
+Another way of managing its environment is to minimize exposure to the trigger.
+You can also use synthetic hormones in a spray or diffuser, provide it with water as well as a good treat that it adores, such as our Oven-Baked Tradition fish fillets or our canned pâté.
+The worst you can do is to punish it, force it or put it back in the stressful situation.
+Arm yourself with patience: it will be grateful and will return its affection a hundredfold.

-If your cat’s condition persists and affects his quality of life, contact your veterinarian or a qualified cat trainer in your area as soon as possible.
+If your cat’s condition persists and it affects its quality of life, contact your veterinarian or a qualified cat trainer in your area as soon as possible.